maidsafe/rfcs/proposed/0000-Petname-System.md

 [11] If a Persona publicly owns a Share, can they have the same Petname?
 This would implement the `www.`, `blog.`, `xray.` in the Nickname space, which is currently avoided by the proposed system.

+[12] Should Nicknames be a SD type?
+If there is free lookup linking to Nicknames, what happens when the Nickname is changed?
+For sure the Petname that the user is familiar with should *not* change.

+[13] Should an archive folder be used to store old Nicknames?
+They may be free-linked to individual user's Petnames, and need to be retained.
+This can be controlled by a version number.

 [12] What attacks are inherent to this system?